 The Solano Express budget of \$10.3 million for FY 2024-25 was approved by the STA Board on July 10, 2024, based on 45,000 annual service hours at \$229 per revenue hour.
 Funding is provided through TDA contributions from partner agencies, Regional Measure 2, Regional Measure 3, and American Rescue Plan Act funds.
-State Transit Assistance funds are being held in contingency by STA for FY 2025-26 and future years to replace federal ARPA funds for Solano Express.
+State Transit Assistance funds are being held in contingency by STA for FY 2025-26 and future years to replace federal ARPA funds.

-Approve the updated Solano Express Intercity Funding and Cost-Sharing Agreement as shown in Attachment B.
+Forward a recommendation to the STA TAC and Board to approve the updated Solano Express Intercity Funding and Cost-Sharing Agreement as shown in Attachment B.